 Bob Hare (1931-2011) was the proprietor of the Insomniac Cafe, a fabled beatnik haunt in Hermosa Beach, CA, which ran from 1958-1965.
 Legends such as Lennie Bruce, Allen Ginsberg, Van Dyke Parks, and Linda Ronstadt all played there; the cover artist of the Beach Boys’ “Smile” album, Frank Holmes, poured the joe in the early sixties; and Eden Ahbez and his Nature Boy Trio may’ve developed what later became the “Eden’s Island” LP inside its four bohemian walls.
-Hare even claims he sold copies in the cafe’s bazaar of books, crafts, and art.
-Below is the interview I conducted with him in 2001 over the phone.
+Hare even claims he sold copies of the album in the cafe’s bazaar of books, crafts, and art.
+Below is an interview I conducted with him in 2001 over the phone.
 It only took me 18 years to transcribe it!
 (Brian Chidester)

 Brian Chidester: So the last time we spoke you were talking about the people who played at the Insomniac and you mentioned Eden Ahbez and Gypsy Boots.
 Would you tell me more about that?

 Bob Hare: They used to play as the Nature Boy Group or the Nature Boy Trio.
 It was just Eden and Gypsy and one other guy.
 They were the real thing, you know, living outdoors and way ahead of their time.

 BC: And when would you say they started playing at the Insomniac?
 Do you remember the exact year?

 BH: From the beginning.
 1959.
 They played for us all the time.

 BC: So then what was an average show by the Nature Boy Trio like?

 BH: Eden was the center.
 Big set of drums, gong, always a bamboo flute.
 Tied to his waist.
 He’d sit Indian position on the floor and play and read his poems.